Hut to Hut Hiking Across Glaciers!

 We leave the Glacier just before the snout and descent a short distance on old moraines to a rather ramshackle research station from which research on glacial retreat is carried out.
 From here we traverse to the top of the lateral moraine which descends into the lower valley.
 If we have the energy we can take a side trip to Cauldron Lake which occupies an adjacent hanging basin.
 With it’s still black waters surrounded by tundra, rock and ice it is at the same time serene and wild!

-Back to the main trail we now start down the moraine wall track which leads us down into the lower valley to the raging torrent issuing from the Peyto Glacier now far above (in 2010 the bridge was washed out so we may have to cross the river in our boots).
+Back to the main trail we now start down the moraine wall track which leads us down into the lower valley.
 We follow river flats and a bit of forest until we reach the gravel flats above Peyto Lake.
 One of the signature lakes of the Canadian Rockies with its beautiful turquoise waters, Peyto Lake marks the end of our traverse.
 From its shores we hike up through mature forest to where we suddenly emerge once more on a “tourist trail” it being the paved path taken by thousands of tourists as they hike to look over Peyto Lake.
 They will undoubtedly be envious of what you just experienced.

-**Depending on conditions and water levels it may be necessary on Day 3 to retrace our steps across the icefields and back out to Bow Lake.
-In 2012 a bridge near Peyto Lake was washed out.
+**Depending on conditions and water levels in the creek it may be necessary on Day 3 to retrace our steps across the icefields and back out to Bow Lake.

 From here we return to Banff and Canmore to head off on our own trails.